flux-framework/flux-restful-api/docs/getting_started/developer-guide.md

 documentation.
 The reason is because we import the app to derive docstrings, and this will require having Flux.

-**NOTE** to build the documentation you will need an unathenticated flux endpoint running.
+**NOTE** to build the documentation you will need an unauthenticated flux endpoint running.
 E.g., in another terminal:

 ```bash